 For some years the SRA’s research ethics consultancy forum has been offering advice and guidance to members and external enquirers on a range of issues.

 We have received requests for advice about aspects of research with children, about claims to ownership of original data, and about researchers’ responsibility to their line managers or to their conscience.
 There have been issues of intellectual property rights and the consequences of disseminating potentially unpalatable research findings.
-To be expected there have been many requests for negotiating the labyrinth of ethical scrutiny procedures.
+As to be expected there have been many requests for negotiating the labyrinth of ethical scrutiny procedures.
 The health and social care ethical review systems have grown and changed; higher education ethical review systems have been created or modified to meet the new demands of the research councils; and many independent agencies have established their own ethical review committees.

 Queries have come from all sectors – academic, government, independent research organisations and individual (own account) researchers.
 Now, with enquirers’ permissions, we are placing some of the queries and our responses in the form of anonymised “case studies” on the SRA website.